-Excluding scholarships, which directly fund your research, being a TA/TM is the best source of income for most SFU graduate students.
+Being a TA/TM is one of the best sources of income for most SFU graduate students.
 TA/TM jobs can vary from three to 20 hours per week and are paid on a salaried basis with some significant benefits.

 |Category||Description||Salary per BU||Scholarship per BU*||Total per BU||Max hours per BU**|

-All TAs are page a wage around $25 an hour.
-In addition TAs/TMs who are Master’s students (GTA1/GTM1) receive a scholarship top up, while TAs/TMs who are PhD students (GTA2/GTM2) receive a scholarship top-up that is almost 2.5 x what Master’s students receive.
-In addition to the salary, international students will get about $300 per semester in savings, as BC Medical Services Plan premiums are paid by the Employer when you TA/TM (more information and how to enrol in group coverage are available here) and a substantial reimbursement for the cost of Guard.me medical insurance is also owing.
+In addition to the salary, international students will get about $300 per semester in savings, as BC Medical Services Plan premiums are paid by the Employer when you TA/TM and a substantial reimbursement for the cost of Guard.me medical insurance.
 TAs & TMs also have the right to defer tuition, paying a small amount from each paycheque throughout the semester rather than the entire tuition amount at the beginning of the semester.

 In the strike of 2012, TSSU members won the right for graduate students to have priority in departments other than their own.
 Within your own department you have the highest priority, and in other departments you have the second highest priority.
 A graduate student may be qualified to teach in many other departments: for example, an Engineering graduate student may be qualified to be a TA/TM in Physics, Chemistry, Math, and Engineering; A Sociology graduate student may be qualified to be a TA/TM in English, History, Labour Studies, and Sociology.